nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 - Every transfer operation MUST be atomic.
 If the operation fails, all token transfers MUST be reverted and token balances MUST remain unchanged.
-- The amount of a token transfer MUST not exceed existing token owner's balance.
+- The amount of a token transfer MUST NOT exceed existing token owner's balance.
 If transfer amount for the particular token type and token owner exceeds existing balance, whole transfer operation MUST fail.
 - Core transfer behavior MAY be extended.
-If additional constraints on tokens transfer is required, FA2 token contract implementation MAY invoke additional permission policies (transfer hook is the recommended design pattern to implement core behavior extension).
+If additional constraints on tokens transfer is required, FA2 token contract implementation MAY invoke additional permission policies ([transfer hook](#Transfer Hook) is the recommended design pattern to implement core behavior extension).
 If additional permission hook fails, the whole transfer operation MUST fail.
 - Core transfer behavior MUST update token balances exactly as it is specified by the operation parameters.
 No amount adjustments and/or additional transfers are allowed.